Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Symmetricity of buildings

 By doing two successive extensions of type $C$, we can replace $s$ by $s+2$ without changing $x$.
 We start by this move, doing $d$ extensions of type $C$, in order to get that $s_i=c_i(x)=c'(x)$.
 Note that $c'(x)-c(x)$ must be even since $Y$ is a subcomplex of $Y'$.
 Then we do in a similar way the right number of extensions of type $F$, in order to get that $t_{i}=f_{i}(y)=f'(y)$.
 It follows that $c_i(z)=c'(z)$ as soon as $d(z,x)<d(z,x')$.
 By doing an extension of type $C$ again, moving $x$ to the vertex $z_0$ adjacent to $x$ and closer to $x'$, we get that $c_i(z)=c'(z)$ for $z$ satisfying $d(z,x)<d(z,x')+1$.
 Repeating the same thing as many times as necessary, we can get that $c_i(z)=c'(z)$ for every $z\in T$.
 Similarly we can obtain $f_i(z)=f'(z)$ for every $z\in T$.

 If $z\in T$ is of valency $>1$ in $T'$, then $l_i(z)=l'(z)\geq 1$.
-Therefore we can perform a extensions of type $B_z$, in order to add as many edges as necessary.
+Therefore we can perform an extension of type $B_z$, in order to add as many edges as necessary.
 Repeating the above steps, we see that we can get that $T_i=T'$, $c_i=c'$ and $f_i=f'$, which concludes the argument.

 Then let us assume that $Y$ is vertical (but not a point).
 If $Y'$ is non-degenerate, then there is an alcove in $Y'$ which is adjacent to some panel of $Y$; let $Y_1$ be the convex hull of $Y'$ and this alcove.
 Then $Y\subset Y_1$ is an elementary extension of type $B$, and by the previous argument there exists a finite sequence of elementary extensions from $Y_1$ to $Y'$.
 If $Y'$ is also degenerate, then it must be vertical, then it is just a segment containing $Y$, and one can pass from $Y$ to $Y'$ by adding edges to this segment, that is, by a finite sequence of elementary extensions of type $C_v$ or $F_v$.